KirstLab/asc_seurat/docs/expression_visualization_int.rst

 Heatmap
 -------

 All ten genes were selected for visualization in the heatmap.
-Once more, it is important to mention that heatmap shows the average of expression among all samples.
-However, by investigating the heatmap below, it is possible to notice that while this genes are the most significant DEGs between samples in the cluster 4, they are widely expressed in other clusters too.
+Once more, it is important to mention that the heatmap shows the average expression among all samples.
+However, by investigating the heatmap below, it is possible to notice that while these genes are the most significant DEGs between samples in cluster 4, they are widely expressed in other clusters too.

 .. figure:: images/DEGs_among_samples_cluster4_heatmap.png
    :width: 100%
    :align: center

-   Heatmap showing the expression profile of the ten most significant DEGs between Treatment and Control in the cluster 4 of the integrated datasets.
+   Heatmap showing the expression profile of the ten most significant DEGs between Treatment and Control in cluster 4 of the integrated datasets.

 Gene expression at the cell level - Feature plots
 -------------------------------------------------

-To compare the expression profile among samples, the visualization at the cell level is more relevant, as show bellow.
+To compare the expression profile among samples, the visualization at the cell level is more relevant, as shown below.

 From the list of genes contained on the heatmap, three genes were selected.
 While the expression is not localized in cluster 4, it is clear the increment of the expression in the Treatment dataset.
-The UMAP plot is shown side-by-side with the feature plots allowing the comparison of the expression profile with the identified clusters.
+The UMAP plot is shown side-by-side with the feature plots, allowing comparing the expression profile with the identified clusters.

 .. figure:: images/DEGs_among_samples_cluster4_feature.png
    :width: 100%